- Search The Registry

 - My Account

 *James Loewen was born on this date in 1942.
-He is a white-American sociologist, historian, and author.
+He was a white-American sociologist, historian, and author.
 James William Loewen was born in Decatur, Illinois, to Winifred and David F. Loewen.
 His mother was a librarian and teacher, and his father was a medical director and doctor.
 He was a graduate in 1960 from MacArthur High School in Decatur and was a National Merit Scholar.

 Loewen attended Carleton College in Minnesota.
 In 1963, as a junior, he spent a semester in Mississippi, and experiencing southern culture led to his questioning what he had been taught about United States history.
 In 1974, he co-authored a United States history textbook, Mississippi: Conflict and Change, which won the Lillian Smith Book Award for Best Southern Nonfiction in 1975.